BAgrSc (Hons) (NFQ Level 8)

 Students spend an average of 40 hours a week attending lectures and tutorials, participating in laboratory-based practical classes and undertaking independent study.

-A combination of end-of-semester written examinations and continuous assessment is used.
+A combination of end-of-trimester written examinations and continuous assessment is used.
 In your final year, you’ll also prepare a project on a specific agribusiness research topic of your choice.

 International Study Opportunities

-You will spend the second semester of your third year working in the food and agribusiness industry in Ireland or abroad.
+You will spend the second trimester of your third year working in the food and agribusiness industry in Ireland or abroad.
 This helps you apply the knowledge you have gained, and can lead directly to employment following graduation.

 There are also opportunities to take a semester abroad in third year.
 Possibilities include: